impara/luma_video_pipeline/README.md

 - Test different animation styles
 - Cache generated content for faster iteration
 - Use the `--clear` flag for fresh runs to avoid using old cached content
+- Use fast generation mode (default) during development for quick iteration
+- Add `--youtube-optimized` only for final production videos
+- For very large projects, process in smaller batches to manage memory usage
+- Consider testing on a small script before processing lengthy content

 ## Technical Details